clojurewerkz/legacy-blog/source/_posts/2013-03-16-neocons-1-dot-1-0-is-released.markdown

 `1.1.0` is a minor release that includes several minor improvements and bug fixes and is *100% backwards-compatible* with `1.0.x`.

+Next release of Neocons will be `2.0`.
+It will target development of Neo4J 2.0 closely and may include breaking API changes.

 ## Changes between Neocons 1.0.x and 1.1.0